 Which Tools Should I Use To Test The Speed Of My Site?

-The short answer is anything that doesn't cost you anything.
-There are a wide range of different website tools out there that are completely free to use, so testing the speed of your site should cost you nothing other than your site.
+The short answer is anything that doesn’t cost you anything.
+There is a wide range of different website tools out there that are completely free to use, so testing the speed of your site should cost you nothing other than your site.
 Two very good free online tools are Yslow and Pingdom.
-Yslow will give your web pages a rating from A to F, while Pingdom will tell you which percentile your site falls into; in other words it will tell you if a large or small percentage of sites are faster than yours.
+Yslow will give your web pages a rating from A to F, while Pingdom will tell you which percentile your site falls into; in other words, it will tell you if a large or small percentage of sites are faster than yours.